alexnathanson/lowcarbonresearchmethods/README.md

 ## Installation

 <p>
-	Navigate to lowcarbonmethods direction and run this code to pull latest directory:
+	Navigate to lowcarbonmethods direction (cd local/www from the pi interface) and run this code to pull latest directory:
-	`git pull origin main` enter in pi command line.
+	`git pull origin main`